 Q: How would a plumber clear my blocked stormwater drains?

 A: There are a couple of steps plumbers or drainers clear a drain, the following are just some of them.

 - High-Pressure Water Jetter

 - Pipe Reline

-8. Install a Surge Diverter at your circuit board which will protect your home, and any devices plugged in to your power supply down the line from the device.
+8. Install a Surge Diverter on your circuit board which will protect your home, and any devices plugged into your power supply down the line from the device.
 These diverters act like a switch – when they detect a sudden surge in the flow of electricity into your home they divert the surge safely away to the earth, protecting you and your appliances.

 Here is another article that you may find interesting in regards to “Clearing drains the good old fashioned way”.